angular/angular/aio/content/guide/component-interaction.md

 The parent component cannot data bind to the child's `start` and `stop` methods nor to its `seconds` property.

-You can place a local variable, `#timer`, on the tag `<app-countdown-timer>` representing the child component.
+Place a local variable, `#timer`, on the tag `<countdown-timer>` representing the child component.
 That gives you a reference to the child component and the ability to access *any of its properties or methods* from within the parent template.

 This example wires parent buttons to the child's `start` and `stop` and uses interpolation to display the child's `seconds` property.

-Here we see the parent and child working together.
+Here, the parent and child are working together.

 <div class="lightbox">